Religion in Malaysia: Law and politics

 Malaysia is a multi-religious society, but while the Malaysian constitution theoretically guarantees freedom of religion, Islam is the official religion of the federation, as well as the legally presumed faith of all ethnic Malays.
 No ethnic Malay is allowed to leave Islam, while non-Malay Muslims seeking to apostatise require permission from a sharia court, which is rarely granted.
 Religious beliefs follow ethnic lines.

 Holidays have been declared for holy days in numerous religions, although only Islam has more than one national holiday.
 Whether a religion obtains approval of the government is determined by the Registrar of Societies, part of the Ministry of Home Affairs.
 Only upon approval do they qualify for government benefits.
 However, unrecognised groups such as the Falun Gong can practise by registering themselves under the Companies Act, although this means that technical violations of the act can result in a fine.

 The government believes the constitution provides a strong enough guarantee of religious freedom and should not be changed.
-Some restrictions are made on Malay texts from non-Islamic religions in Peninsular Malaysia, however, there are much less restrictions in East Malaysia.
-Head coverings are mandatory for non-Muslims in certain situations.
+Some restrictions are made on Malay texts from non-Islamic religions in Peninsular Malaysia; however, there are much less restrictions in East Malaysia.
+Government-controlled bodies exerted pressure upon non-Muslim women to wear headscarves.
+In November 2005 the minister of higher education stated that non-Muslim women students at the International Islamic University of Malaysia in Kuala Lumpur must wear headscarves when attending lectures and during graduation ceremonies.
+In March 2006 the leader of the Royal Malaysian Police stated that all female police officers, including non-Muslims, should wear headscarves during public ceremonies.
 The MyKad identity card states whether the holder is a Muslim or not.

 As Islam is the state religion, the government provides financial support to Islamic establishments and enforces the Sunni form of Islam.
 State governments can impose Islamic law on Muslims, and the government will offer grants to private Muslim schools that allow a government-approved curriculum and supervision.
 The government also indirectly funds non-Islamic communities, although to a much smaller degree.
 The government generally does not interfere with the religious practices of non-Muslim communities.
 Public schools offer an Islamic religious instruction course which is compulsory for Muslim students, and non-Muslim students take a morals and ethics course.